On This Page: About this Book | About the Author

 About the Author

-A Peaceful, Easy Feeling is Philip R. Sullivan's third novel.
+A Peaceful, Easy Feeling is Philip R. Sullivan's fourth novel.
 In addition to his private practice, Doctor Sullivan has taught clinical psychiatry and neuroscience at Harvard Medical School for many years.
 He lives in a countrified Massachusetts setting where he has also raised African sheep.

 Feel free to use all or part of the following, and edit to suit.
 This content was prepared for your use.
 We ask no acknowledgement of any kind.